SPDIF out port

 However, this standard does not support lossless surround sound formats, as they require higher bandwidths.

 There are two SPDIF standards by connector type: copper and optical.
 These two standards are the same in terms of encoding type.
-The difference is that Digital Audio Out SPDIF uses a copper cable to transmit data (audio, for example), while Optical SPDIF uses optical fibre to transmit audio.
+The difference is that Digital Audio Out SPDIF uses a copper cable to transmit data (audio, for example), while Optical SPDIF uses optical fiber to transmit audio.

 As I said, these outputs were developed jointly by Sony and Philips to use in TVs and other audio devices.
 And they’re primarily used to transmit audio, for example, from a TV to an external active speaker (such as a soundbar).